The PCH in 25 Breathtaking (& Bizarre!) Stops You’ll Adore

 15. Moonstone Beach Bar & Grill (Stop for Lunch!)

-After your morning at Hearst Castle, stop in at Cambria’s Moonstone Beach Bar & Grill for a seafood lunch with an ocean view.
+After your morning at Hearst Castle, stop by Cambria’s Moonstone Beach Bar & Grill for a seafood lunch with an ocean view.
 After lunch, make time for a stroll down beautiful Moonstone Beach.

 Lunch served from 11:00am-3:00pm daily.
 Check their website (link above) for the latest info.